-When I got to the ER examine room, I was told to put on a gown and wait, they were going to give me a full exam.
-They also ordered an ultra sound.
-After the exam I went to the bathroom and again started passing huge clots, many of them and blood everywhere.
+When I got to the ER examining room, I was told to put on a gown and wait, they were going to give me a full exam.
+They also ordered an ultrasound.
+After the exam, I went to the bathroom and again started passing huge clots, many of them and blood everywhere.
 I was brought into the u/s and me and my husband watched as they searched my uterus for our baby.
 Me and my husband “thought” we saw a little one, but the technician said otherwise.
 Then the technician went on to my left side and saw a “suspicious” thing.
-I said “like an ectopic pregnancy” and she said “yes”.
+I said “like an ectopic pregnancy” and she said “yes“.

-In the morning I went for yet another u/s.
-Still it showed not much, but it did show alot more from the day before, and my hcg levels were still tripling.
+In the morning I went to yet another u/s.
+Still, it showed not much, but it did show a lot more from the day before, and my HCG levels were still tripling.
 The doctors and specialists all were miffed and said my “case” was very, very rare and they did not have any answers for me.
 So, again, I stayed at the hospital with no answers.

 When I got back to my hospital room, I demanded food, to feed my baby!
 (I had not eaten, nor had I felt like eating since the previous day and I was starving!).
 I called my whole family.
 My husband came to pick me up and take me home.

 I went back frequently to be checked and have my blood drawn and numerous u/s.
 Now, a new thing was going on, and again, no doctor knew what it was…..